 The most common treatment for giardiasis is metronidazole (Flagyl) for 5-10 days.
 It has an efficacy rate of 75% to 100%, but it often causes gastrointestinal side effects such as nausea and a metallic taste as well as dizziness and headache.
 Despite its effectiveness, metronidazole is not approved by the FDA in the U.S. for treatment of giardiasis.

 Tinidazole has replaced furazolidone as the FDA-approved drug for treatment of the condition, and is highly effective at treating giardiasis (>90%).
 It also can be given as a single dose and is well tolerated.
-Furazolidone and Quinacrine are effective for treating giardiasis but are no longer available in the U.S. Paromomycin and albendazole are less effective than other treatments.
+Furazolidone and Quinacrine are effective for treating giardiasis but are no longer available in the U.S. Albendazole and mebendazole are effective alternative agents, but these are not approved for used in the U.S. Paromomyin is less effective than other treatments.